-FoNAS want to make an efficient, evidence based Emergency Medical Service in Pokhara.
-To do that FoNAS want to understand the clinical need and how best to enable the most efficient use of the extremely limited resources to make the largest impact on patient outcomes.
+FoNAS wants to assist in making an efficient, evidence based Emergency Medical Service within Nepal.
+To do that we need to understand clinical need and how to best enable the most efficient use of extremely limited resources to make the largest impact on patient outcomes.

 By detailing and formally reporting on widespread clinical need, FoNAS can justify to potential large grant donors why further support is needed.
 The work also develops a baseline of data that will allow it to compare and evaluate future outcomes when the service is larger and more widespread.

 We plan on completing this by working with both emergency departments and the Nepal Ambulance Service.